-- The first decentralized probabilistic micropayment scheme that supports concurrent micropayments. - The first to introduce a lottery with exact win rate. - Non-interactive lottery requiring only secure hashing. - Reduces the amount of data on the blockchain by around 50%. - compared to sequential micropayment schemes. - Increases ticket processing rate by 1.7 4.2x - compared to MICROPAY.
+- The first decentralized probabilistic micropayment scheme that supports concurrent micropayments. - The first to introduce a lottery with exact win rate. - Non-interactive lottery requiring only secure hashing. - Compared to sequential micropayment schemes, it reduces the amount of data on the blockchain by around 50%. - This is due to the fact an escrow can pay multiple winning tickets.